cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 1. **StarWars-AzureFunctions:** A version using Pre-processing extensions only along with in-memory processing with Linq over IEnumerable, but all encapsulated in the Query/Repository layer and no longer using the IQueryable interface.
-This simulates the use of lower layer logic for Sorting, Paging, etc. as you would with a micro-orm for working with an external data source, and helps show how any micro-orm or other functionality can now leverage the simplified facade to HotChocolate provided by *GraphQL.PreProcessingExtensions*.
+This simulates the use of lower layer logic for Sorting, Paging, etc. as you would with a micro-orm for working with an external data source, and helps show how any micro-orm or other functionality can now leverage the simplified facade to HotChocolate provided by *graphql.PreProcessingExtensions*.
 2. **StarWars-AzureFunctions-RepoDb:** A version that does the above but implements RepoDb as a fully fledged micro-orm implemenation.
 And illustrates a number of related features to show its use in multiple typs of Resolvers (Attribute, and virtual field resolvers), with and without ProjectionDependencies, nested Paging and Sorting, etc. with all logic encapsulated in the Query and Repository layer with no dependency on IQueryable.